18th Street Arts Center 18th Street Arts Center

 18th Street Arts Center

-Since 1992, the program has hosted more than 600 artists from dozens of countries across the globe.
-Beyond the residency program and exhibitions, 18th Street Arts Center's Community Engagement Program collaborates with other organizations and leaders in Santa Monica to expose diverse audiences to the transformative powers of art.
-Through this expansive programming, 18th Street Arts Center fulfills its primary mission: to inspire public dialogue through contemporary art-making.
+Over the decades, 18th Street Arts Center has operated a robust artist residency program as well as other public arts programs and exhibitions.
+The residency program contains three programmatic tiers and is designed to promote intercultural dialogue, diplomacy through art, mentoring and networking opportunities, and the organization's longstanding commitment to social justice values.
+Since 1992, the program has hosted more than 500 artists from dozens of countries across the globe.
+In addition, 18th Street Arts Center's Community Engagement Program collaborates with other organizations and leaders in Santa Monica to expose diverse audiences to the transformative powers of art.

 GRoW Support